adsanderson/hexo-filter-gzip/README.md

   priority: 10000
 ```

-**priority**: set the priority to make sure the gzip task is executed after any other processing of the HTML, CSS and JS has been completed.
+**priority (optional)**: set the priority to make sure the gzip task is executed after any other processing of the HTML, CSS and JS has been completed.
+Default 10000.